 You’ve found yourself the host or manager of a campground or RV park – or maybe you’re a new campground owner; congratulations!
 Now it’s time to learn how to manage your campground and ensure everything runs smoothly.
 Here are a few tips on how to manage a campground directly from other RV park owners.

-We broke these down into key areas to help you get started.
+We broke these down into key areas to help you get started with your RV park.

 Get to know your campground and its features.

-If you’re new to the campground, take some time to walk around and get to know the property.
+If you’re new to the campground or RV park, take some time to walk around and get to know the property.
 Identify any areas that may need some attention or improvement.
 Note the location of any water sources, restrooms, and trails.
 Chances are, someone will ask you for directions at some point, so it’s best to be prepared.

 Once you’re familiar with the property, create a map of the campground (if there’s not already one).
 Include all the essential features like water sources, trails, and restrooms.
 This will be helpful for both campers and staff.

 Also, what features do you offer at the park?
 Is there wifi?
 A swimming pool?
 A playground?
 Make sure you list all the amenities on your website and in any advertisements.
 We’ll cover marketing shortly, but knowing these details will come in handy.

 Understand the rules and regulations.

 Before managing the campground, you need to understand the rules and regulations.
 This is the first step and most critical.

 What are the quiet hours?
 When do people have to leave?
 Are there any restrictions on activities?